Artifacts

 - Save and verify the generated key.

-- Enter the API keys and bucket address.
+- In the Testomatio panel, enter the API keys and bucket address.

 - Configure the paths and access parameters as required.